Keristero/ezlibs-scripts/eznpcs/readme.md

         - by including this property, this npc will follow waypoints
         - Indicates the first waypoint that the npc should move to
         - see the section on [`Waypoints`](#Waypoints)
+    - Dont Face Player: boolean
+        - by including this property and setting it to true, the npc will not turn to face the player when talked to.